suntorch/Dazzler/README.md

 ### Execution Event Implementation

 Let's implement a storing all database operation into the DBLog table.
-If you are executing any database operation from the event method please be aware the execution must not trigger an events.
-Set **`noevent=true`**.
+Please be aware of when we execute any database operation from the event method, the execution must not trigger an events.
 Otherwise, it will cause deadly recursive call for the event method and it will never end.
+Set **`noevent=true`**

 ```C#
 // in program starts